jiyuntsai/J296/fec.md

 8. Filter *"State"*: make sure they are all abbreviation of all 51 states.
 There is one "PR" which stands for Puerto Rico. (mark red!)
 9. Sort *"Zip"*: US zipcodes should always be 5 digits, there are some vlaue that are 3 (belongs to Puerto Rico) or 4 digits only.
 It might because of the zipcodes start with *0*, to confirm, find out those 4-digit zipcodes and check with the states they belong.
 Zip Codes in Massachusetts, New Hampshire, Connecticut, New Jersey start with 0, change the format of number to *plain text* add the *0* back.
 10. *"Zip"* column also have two missing values, search them online. *"76155"* for American Airline at DALLAS/FORT WORTH and *"10020"* for Johnson Co at New York.
+11. City mispellings: check if there's any mispellings in city column.

 **Process Data** <br/>
 Create pivot table: Insert >> Pivot table